Richard B. Fair

 - Gordon E. Moore Medal for Outstanding Achievement in Solid State Science and Technology.
 Electrochemical Society.
 2003

-- Fellows.
+- Fellow.
 Institute for Electrical and Electronics Engineers.
 1990

 - ECE 331L: Introduction to Electronics: Integrated Circuits